 The Deerfield Justice Team is working on affordable housing and education.

 The Evanston Justice Team most recently met with the Mayor of Evanston on ensuring racial equity in all decision-making.

-The Highland Park Justice Team, a grassroots group of residents and religious leaders, is continuing efforts to establish a Curt's Cafe in Highland Park, a first for Lake County.
+Curt’s Cafe Highland Park will open in 2019!
+The Highland Park Justice Team, a grassroots group of residents and religious leaders, culminated its 3-year effort to establish a Curt's Cafe in Highland Park, a first for Lake County, by signing a lease at 1766 Second Street, in early February 2019.
 Curt’s Café (Cultivating Unique Restaurant Training) is a nonprofit innovative hybrid education, restorative justice, transitional jobs and community building program that since its founding in 2012, has transformed the lives of over 250 young adults, aged 15 to 24, through its two Evanston cafés.
 Curt’s goal is to prevent incarceration and to reduce recidivism rates.
 With 97% of its students employed or in school after a year compared to only 14% of those exiting the justice system (and for a fraction of the cost), Curt’s is succeeding.
 The cafés are also bustling community gathering places.

 The team is looking for:

 Contact us!
 Andy Amend, David Borris, and Alena Laube at firstname.lastname@example.org

 Lincolnwood founded their Justice Team and has collaborated with Morton Grove and Skokie.

 The Morton Grove Justice Team has organized annual interfaith walks and support for raising the minimum wage and providing sick leave to these workers.